WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 14. Broadcast the transaction.

 :::tip Enable PSBT workflow in the settings
-You need to have `PSBT workflow` enabled in the wallet settings in order to have a _Save PSBT file_ show up at the Preview Transaction screen.
-And if enabled, a Broadcast button will appear next to the `Send` button for an easier workflow.
+You need to have `PSBT workflow` enabled in the wallet settings in order to have _Save PSBT file_ show up at the Preview Transaction screen.
+After it is enabled, a Broadcast button will appear next to the `Send` button for an easier workflow.
 :::

 ## Cold-Wasabi protocol